Rain garden: Soil and drainage

 Rain gardens are often located near a building's roof drainpipe (with or without rainwater tanks).
 Most rain gardens are designed to be an endpoint of a building's or urban site's drainage system with a capacity to percolate all incoming water through a series of soil or gravel layers beneath the surface plantings.
 A French drain may be used to direct a portion of the rainwater to an overflow location for heavier rain events.
 If the bioretention site has additional runoff directed from downspouts leading from the roof of a building, or if the existing soil has a filtration rate faster than 5 inches per hour, the substrate of the rain garden should include a layer of gravel or sand beneath the topsoil to meet that increased infiltration load.
 If not originally designed to include a rain garden onsite, downpipes from the roof can be disconnected and diverted to a rain garden for retrofit stormwater management.
 This reduces the amount of water load on the conventional drainage system, and instead directs water for infiltration and treatment through bioretention features.
 By reducing peak stormwater discharge, rain gardens extend hydraulic lag time and somewhat mimic the natural water cycle displaced by urban development and allow for groundwater recharge.
 While rain gardens always allow for restored groundwater recharge, and reduced stormwater volumes, they may not improve pollution unless remediation materials are included in the design of the filtration layers.

+Rain gardens have inlets and outlets, these are the points at which stormwater runoff enters and leaves a rain garden.
+Inlets are important because they ensure that runoff is evenly distributed, erosion is minimized and sediments entering the system are reduced.
+Because rain gardens are designed for peak runoff during the most severe storms, inlets areas should be reinforced with erosion-resistant materials such as gravel or rock.
+These materials reduce the scouring of the soil media and surrounding vegetation.

+Outlets, on the other hand, are designed to convey excess rainwater from a rain garden during storm events that exceed the system's capacity.
+Outlets are critical because during excess flow of water the excessive ponding may damage vegetation, erode soil media, or compromise infrastructure.
+Outlets structure commonly include overflow weirs, standpipes, curb openings or stabilized spillways integrated into perimeter berms.
+Overflow elevations are typically set to maintain a maximum ponding depth while allowing excess water to discharge once storage capacity is exceeded.
+Many design guidelines recommend that rain gardens drain within 24– 48 hours following storm events.
+Overflow structures help ensure this drawdown occurs during large or prolonged rainfall events.
+Overflow outlets are often armored with stone or concrete to prevent erosion discharge at points and downstream conveyance areas.